IgniteUI/igniteui-docfx/en/components/general/update-guide.md

 For example: if you are updating from version 6.2.4 to 7.1.0 you'd start from the "From 6.x .." section apply those changes and work your way up:

+## From 11.0.x to 11.1.x
+* IgxGrid, IgxTreeGrid, IgxHierarchicalGrid
+    * The onPagingDone output is removed from the grid.
+Other paging inputs/outputs like page, perPage, totalPages, nextPage, previousPage, paginate are deprecated and will also be removed in a future major release.
+    * If any of these are used in your application, you will need to migrate to using an external paginator for the grid and use the corresponding inputs/outputs exposed by the external paginator.
+    * It is recommended to use the igx-paginator as an external paginator, where the naming of the corresponding properties is exactly the same (except that onPagingDone migrates to pagingDone).
+See Paginator Component topic, which also includes sections that cover remote data scenarios.
+    * If onPagingDone is not used in your application, only any of the other properties, your application will still work until these are removed in a future major release.

 ## From 10.2.x to 11.0.x
 * IgxGrid, IgxTreeGrid, IgxHierarchicalGrid
     * The way the toolbar is instantiated in the grid has changed.
 It is now a separate component projected in the grid tree.
 Thus the `showToolbar` property is removed from